• HOME

 • If you are using an Instant Pot air fryer, partway through cooking the display says turn Food.
 If you are using an air fryer without this feature, set a timer to turn the chicken wings 12 minutes into the cooking process.

-• Using a pair of tongs, turn the chicken wings over.
+• Spray the wings with oil before turning them over.
+Using a pair of tongs, turn the chicken wings over.
 Close the lid and continue cooking.

 • When the cooking time is up, open the lid and check to make sure the wings are cooked to your liking.
 Air fry for another 2 minutes, if desired.